A Day of Fun Mathematical Activities and Career Information for Young Women (grades 8-12)

 She was born Sonia Korvin to a family of the minor nobility in Moscow in 1850.
 (Her father was an artillery general.)
 She developed an early interest in poetry and mathematics.
 When her father objected to her studies, she continued them secretly.
 She did not receive a formal mathematics education in Russia.
 She was exposed to mathematics in a curious way.
 During the renovation of the family country estate, one of the children's rooms was temporarily wallpapered with some notes from a text on calculus.
 In her autobiography, A Russian Childhood, she recalled that she had "passed hours before that mysterious wall, trying to decipher even a single phrase and to discover the order in which the sheets ought to follow each other."
 At age 15 in St. Petersburg she took private lessons from a professor at the naval academy who was astounded with the quickness with which she grasped ideas.
 Continue reading here.

-The Sonia Kovalevsky High School Day Program at NDSU is supported by the NDSU Department of Mathematics, the NDSU College of Science and Mathematics, the NDSU Bookstore, the NDSU Provost Office, the NDSU Foundation-Board of Trustees, the NDSU Alumni “Friends of Sonia Kovalevsky Day”, Sanford Health, and Microsoft.
+The Sonia Kovalevsky High School Day Program at NDSU is supported by the NDSU Department of Mathematics, the NDSU College of Arts and Sciences, the NDSU Bookstore, the NDSU Provost Office, the NDSU Foundation-Board of Trustees, and the NDSU Alumni “Friends of Sonia Kovalevsky Day”.
 We gratefully acknowledge their support.